ThePicklenat0r/templates/azp/hassio-addons/README.md

 Then create a pipeline and point it to azure-pipelines.yml in your addon's GitHub repository.

 The addon should automatically build when a tag is created.
-The tag/release name will be used as the version number, so limit these to just the version e.g 1.1, v1.1, version 1.1, etc.
+The tag/release name will be used as the version number, so limit these to just the version e.g 1.1, v1.1, 1.1b0, etc.